robusta-dev/robusta/docs/tutorials/alert-custom-enrichment.rst

 Enrich Custom Prometheus Alerts
 #################################

-..
-In the last tutorial we defined a custom Prometheus alert.

 Robusta can add extra context to your Prometheus alerts, so you can respond to alerts faster and without digging elsewhere for information.

 In this tutorial, you will learn how to enrich alerts with two practical use cases.